top of page

 Macaroni and Cheese

 All boxed mixes, even Annie's organic, contain phosphates in the cheese powder.
 Instead of the box, we make one pot mac and cheese.
 It’s just as fast as the box but completely phosphate free.
-You only need 3 ingredients, elbows, a block of cheddar cheese and salt.
-Here's the recipe we like but we usually substitute water for milk https://www.budgetbytes.com/miracle-mac-n-cheese/
+You only need 3 ingredients: elbow pasta, a block of cheddar cheese and salt.
+Here's the recipe we like but we usually substitute water for milk. https://www.budgetbytes.com/miracle-mac-n-cheese/

 Wheat Tortillas